stevana/pipelining-with-disruptor/README.md

 See the `Disruptor` [module](src/Disruptor.hs) in case you are interested in the implementation details.

+* Why is disruptor performant?
+  - no copying when fanning out
+  - no allocation
+  - striding
+  - sharding (without copying)

 ## Disruptor pipeline deployment

 Recall that the reason we introduced the Disrutor was to avoid copying elements